akbarsigit/Pedotan/README.md

 1. **Machine Learning 🧠**: TensorFlow and Keras
 2. **Mobile Development 📱**: Android (Java and Kotlin)
 3. **Cloud Computing ☁️**: Google Cloud Platform (GCP)
-4. **Data Management 💽**:
+4. **Data Management 💽**: Firebase Realtime Database

 ## 🌟 Features
-1. **Real-time Plant Disease Detection 📸**: Capture a photo of the plant and receive the disease diagnosis in an instant.
-Our machine learning models are trained on thousands of images ensuring high accuracy.
+1. **Real-time Plant Disease Detection 📸**: Capture a photo of the plant and receive the disease diagnosis, nutrient deficiency, and ideal farm condition in an instant.
-2. **Appropriate Medicine Suggestions 📚**: Tailored suggestions of the best control measures to help farmers save their crops based on the detected disease.
-3. **Community Forum 🌐**: A hub for farmers worldwide.
-Exchange experiences, ask for advice, or engage in conversation.
-4. **Market Place 🛒🌧️**: Combine multiple source of market plate and build centralized market place environment
+2. **Market Place 🛒🌧️**: Provide a platform for the farmer to sell their crops under “koperasi tani” management.
+3. **Farm Monitoring 🌾**: Help farmers monitor growth with the help of AI technology to increase field productivity.
+4. **Financial Support 💸**: Support farmers in acquiring financial aid to initiate agricultural land cultivation.
 5. **Cloud Sync ☁️**: Access your data anytime, anywhere thanks to our cloud syncing capabilities.

+### Endpoints
+Here are the endpoints used by PEDOTAN-APP
+ - **'/auth/register'**
+	User registration using email/password method (saving user data in Firestore)
+- **'/auth/google'**
+	User registration using Google provider (saving user data in Firestore)
+- **'/auth/login'**
+	Creating a unique session token for the user
+- **'/auth/datauser'**
+	- POST
+		Sending detailed user data on to Firestore database
+	- GET
+		Retrieving user data from the Firestore database
+- **'/auth/farmdata'**
+	- POST
+		Sending a user's farm data on to Firestore database
+	- GET
+		Retrieving all of the user's farm data from the Firestore database
+	- PATCH
+		Update the user's farm data on the Firestore database
+	- DELETE
+   		Delete the user's farm data from the Firestore database
+- **'/auth/logout'**
+	Deleting the user's session token
+- **'/ai/predictdisease'**
+	Sending plant disease photos for AI prediction
+- **'/ai/predictcrop'**
+	Sending crop data for AI prediction
+- **'/ai/predictnpk'**
+	Sending image for NPK value AI prediction

 ## 🚀 Our Model Performance

-Our machine learning model has been rigorously tested and trained on a dataset comprising thousands of images to ensure a high level of accuracy.
+Our machine-learning model has been rigorously tested and trained on a dataset comprising thousands of images to ensure a high level of accuracy.
 Here are some key performance metrics that we've achieved:

 ### Classification Report
 ----